Fantasy (game show): Format

 The show received anywhere from 40,000 to 80,000 letters per week from viewers across the United States wanting their fantasies fulfilled.
 The show's producers carefully reviewed each request to find ones that would be entertaining enough to use on the show.
 Many of the letters received were simply requests for money, according to the show's mailroom supervisor, Kathy Hassett, in a 1983 TV Guide interview.
 Those letters usually ended up in the trash can.
 Hassett told TV Guide that "We're looking for human interest and funny fantasies such as people who want to find their long-lost relatives, jump from an airplane, or meet their favorite TV star."

 To add some variety to the show, audience members were sometimes selected at random to come onstage to receive prizes by playing a game.
 One popular feature of the show was a glass money booth similar to one used on the short-lived 1975 game show The Diamond Head Game.
 An audience member was placed in the booth while a wind machine blew around dollar bills of various denominations.
 The player was given a time limit to grab as many bills as possible and stuff them in a bag provided.

 In another regular segment called "Fantasy Forum", host Marshall called three audience members onstage where they could voice their opinions on national TV on a topic of their choice for one minute.
 Audience members then voted for the person they thought did the best job, with the winner receiving a prize.
 Celebrity guests joined hosts Marshall and Uggams each day to help with the elaborate fantasies.
 Among the celebrities who appeared on Fantasy included Tom Wopat, Andy Gibb, Jed Allan, and Sylvester Stallone.

 Reception

 Fantasy won a Daytime Emmy Award for Uggams in 1983 for Outstanding Host in a Variety Series.
-She was nominated for the same category in 1984.